apollo

 How to manage the interaction:

-There may be a possible interaction between ACTIVA INJECTION 3ML and Fondaparinux when taken together, but they can be taken together if your doctor has prescribed them.
-However, if you experience bleeding, severe back pain, dizziness, black or red stools, severe headache, weakness, and vomiting contact your doctor immediately.
-Do not stop using any medications without first talking to your doctor.
+There may be a possible interaction between Activa Injection 3ml and Vorapaxar, but they can be taken together if your doctor has prescribed them.
+However, consult your doctor immediately if you experience any unusual bleeding, dizziness, lightheadedness, red or black, tarry stools, coughing up or vomiting fresh or dried blood that looks like coffee grounds, severe headaches.
+Do not discontinue any medications without consulting your doctor.

 DiclofenacValdecoxib